-In the world of Google Shopping campaigns, Missing GTINs and MPNs in your product feed can mean mass product disapprovals in your Google Merchant Center (GMC) account.
-As of September 30th, 2019 the rules for these Unique Product Identifiers in GMC are changing.
+In the world of Google Shopping campaigns, Missing GTINs and MPNs in your product feed used to mean mass product disapprovals in your Google Merchant Center (GMC) account but the rules around these Unique Product Identifiers in GMC have changed.

 Find out which countries are affected, the details of the update, and how Google’s new rules will impact your shopping campaigns.

 Google Merchant Centre has updated its policy regarding Unique Product Identifiers (UPIs).
 Common product identifiers include Global Trade International Number (GTIN), Manufacturer Part Number (MPN) and Brand Names are all affected.

 Google states in its announcement:

 “Items missing required UPIs will no longer be disapproved.
 These items will now be eligible to serve in Shopping ads.
 However, similar items with correct UPIs will receive higher priority to items that do not have correct UPIs.

 All items will continue to serve, but the performance of items without correct UPIs may be limited.
 Make sure to provide the correct UPIs to maximize the performance of your items.
 Items for which the idenfitier_exists attribute is incorrectly set to “false” and for which there is evidence that a UPI exists will be disapproved.

 If the same GTIN is used across multiple different products, the items will be considered ambiguous and will be disapproved.”

 Here’s a step-by-step guide on how to troubleshoot this issue: Google Support.